syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 * **Timeline day view**: It displays a single day in the horizontal time axis of the Scheduler.

-* **Timeline week view**: It displays all days of a week in horizontal time axis.
-You can see the past or future dates by scrolling to right or left.
+* **Timeline week view**: It displays all the days of a week in horizontal time axis.
+The past or future dates can be viewed by scrolling to right or left.

 * **Timeline work week view**: It displays only the working days of a week in horizontal axis.
 By default, Saturday and Sunday are not working days.
 You can customize it with any day of the week.